golubitsky/python-skeleton/readme.md

 Note that there is some limited coupling to `pytest`.
 For example, running the builtin command `python -m unittest` in the project root will run all the tests written as [TestCases](https://docs.python.org/3/library/unittest.html#unittest.TestCase) but not those written as `test_*` methods.

+## Setting Up A New Github Repo

+After cloning this repo we need to get rid of the commit history.
+Having set up some new github repo "REPO_NAME", let's make a shiny new git history:

+    rm -rf .git
+    git init
+    git remote add origin git@github.com:USER_NAME/REPO_NAME.git

 # Compromises

 Bridges will be crossed as necessary.